damigreen/computer-science/notes/vsnote/notebook.md

       - [] -> [] -> --> -> []
       - time complexity is `O(n)`

+      - create a varible to save the current head
+      - if the head is the node is the value to remove
+        - set the head to the next of the current head
+      - otherwise
+        - create a variable prev to save the current head (keep track of the previous head)
+        - iterate over the current head using its next
+          - if current head data is value to be removed
+            - set prev's next to currenthead's next
+            - set prev to current head (keep track of the previous head)
+            - set currenthead to current heads next (skip the current head which is the value to be deleted)
+            - break out of the loop
+          - track the previous head
+          - increment the head for the while loop
+        - if value was not found in the middle or head, then it must be tail
+        - set prev value to null

     - `Deletion at the head`
       - This is possible at `O(1)` and
       - no traversal is required